aws/karpenter-provider-aws/tools/karpenter-convert/README.md

 ## Usage notes

 When converting an AWSNodeTemplate to EC2NodeClass, the newly introduced field `role` can't be mapped automatically.
-The tool leaves a placeholder `<your AWS role here>` which needs to be manually updated.
+The tool leaves a placeholder `$KARPENTER_NODE_ROLE` which needs to be manually updated.